BestOfDate

 Song charts

-• United States: Angie - The Rolling Stones
+• United States: "Angie" by The Rolling Stones

 These were the top five songs on the Billboard Hot 100 chart: